Book Tour and Activities on the Go!

 These camps let you enjoy white water rafting, rock climbing, jungle walk, cliff hanging, mountain trekking etc.

-Camping Trek, Tea house trek are the common types of treks.
+Camping Trek, Tea house trek are the common types of treks in Rishikesh.

 Yes.
 Rishikesh isn’t just a holy town where pilgrims throng, but is renowned among adventure seekers.